Words that Connect

 Inspired by Stories of Truth Telling

-This writing is partially inspired by a conversation I had with a stranger who I felt moved to buy breakfast for at Harbin when he realized he didn’t have his wallet.
-Telling him I was an Open Relationship Coach seemed to prime the pump for him to share a telling turn of events.
+This piece is partially inspired by a conversation I had with a stranger who I felt moved to buy breakfast for at Harbin when he realized he didn’t have his wallet.
+Telling him I was an Sex and Relationship Coach seemed to prime the pump for him to share a telling turn of events.

 He told me about a recent dramatic shift in his dating life where it went from practically nothing to a significant cascade of women showing up.
 It all started when he revealed to a trusted ally a deep, dark truth that he never told anybody before.
 It was very scary, as what he felt called to share was embedded in lots of shame, but he took the risk and named his truth.

-Healing happened and the synchronicity started rolling in.
-Within the hour as he was getting in his car to go home, he got a message via a dating app from an lovely women.
+Healing happened in the space created by his honesty and the synchronicities started rolling in.
+Within the hour as he was getting in his car to go home, he got a message via a dating app from a lovely woman.
 Since then, a number of women have been popping up out of nowhere.

 My Transparency Breakthrough

 I personally haven’t always been the best at naming my truth.
-I come from a history of lots of clouding over my truth and outright lies.
-At one point, it was a necessary survival strategy.
-As such, I’m aware of the loneliness, isolation and distance that is happens when truths go unnamed-- even if you are sharing a bed with someone.
+I come from a history of subtle withholds and outright lying.
+Once upon a time it was a necessary childhood survival strategy, in my adulthood that strategy served to create disconnects.
+Loneliness, isolation and distance happens when truths go unnamed-- even if you are sharing a bed with someone.

-My big breakthrough in being transparent and naming my truth came about after hanging out with a Swiss couple who modeled it beautifully.
+My big breakthrough in being transparent and naming my truth came about after becoming intimate with a Swiss couple who modeled transparency beautifully.
 They were exquisitely detailed about what was happening for them inside, shared vulnerable parts of themselves regularly, took responsibility for their experience, strived to be nonreactive and received each other with care and respect.
 My love life has been all the more gorgeous ever since.

 The Art of Naming your Truth